 On the other hand, we often overlook the fact that not many are familiar with the advantages of progress reporting.

 Progress reports used by teams encourage engagement and transparency.
 According to American Society for Training and Development, having a specific place to check in on your progress increases probability of meeting this goal by 95%.

 For managers, progress reports offer concrete information about employees’ contributions.
 It encourages the exchange of ideas and opinions.
 In truth, it is a very simple form of two-way communication.
 With some guidelines and basic understanding of the format, everyone can file an excellent report on his own.

-The foundation of every good progress report is PPP methodology.
+The foundation of every good progress report is PPP methodology, something Weekdone software is built on.
 This translates into Progress, Plans and Problems.
 This may seem overly simplistic, but there is a deep framework hidden underneath.

 As Cleve Gibbon aptly put it, PPP is “rich in stuff, low in fluff”.
 His opinion is shared by the likes of Emi Gal (CEO of Brainient) and Colin Nederkoorn (CEO of Customer.io), both of whom use PPP to organize and streamline their respective enterprises.
 Even companies like Skype, Ebay and Facebook picked up on the benefits of PPP.

 First of all, Progress which lists employee’s accomplishments, finished items and closed tasks.
 This category gives a good assessment of how much work has been done at this point.

 Plans are immediate or long-term goals and objectives.
 All of the items listed under Plans are potential items of Progress.
 However, leave room for changes and accept that your plans are not set in stone.